Taulman Nylon 645

 What will be the biggest differences in my part from being printed in ABS and then 645?

-1. Strength - You will be amazed at the strength properties of 645.
-Some testers have reported 80%-100% fill is as strong as injection molded parts.
+1. Strength - Some testers have reported 80%-100% fill is as strong as injection molded parts.

 2. Weight - 645 is lighter than ABS and PLA.

 3. Pliability - A major advantage with 645 is the pliability that some of us have desired for a long time.
-From stretch in bands to elasticity in support components.
 Pliability means that multi-part assemblies are more likely to work as designed with minimal filing, cutting, and sanding.
 Springs can be completely compressed and return to a printed state.

 4. Slippery Surface - 645 can eliminate collars, U-joints, washers, separate raceways, and ball joints by using the material's slippery properties.
 Ball bearings that require no lubrication are easily printed.
 And most important, threaded holes that won't delaminate under pressure.